hms-dbmi/chromoscope/docs/python.md

 jupyter lab
 ```

-We here use Jupyter Lab as an example,, but you can also use [Jupyter Notebook](https://jupyter.org/) or [Goolge Colab](https://colab.research.google.com/).
+We here use Jupyter Lab as an example, but you can also use [Jupyter Notebook](https://jupyter.org/) or [Goolge Colab](https://colab.research.google.com/).

 ## Setup Data Config